 The Threat of Malicious USB Thumb Drives

-One common method of hardware attacks in cybersecurity involves the use of malicious USB thumb drives.
-How could you tell the difference between a regular USB thumb drive and a malicious one?
-The answer is: you couldn’t.
+One common method of hardware-based cyberattacks involves the use of malicious USB thumb drives.
+But how can you tell the difference between a standard USB drive and a harmful one?
+The answer is: you can’t.

 Hardware Attack Tools are Invisible

-The inconspicuous appearance of rogue devices makes them an even more threatening hardware attack tool than they already are.
+The inconspicuous appearance of rogue devices makes them even more dangerous as hardware attack tools.
 In addition to operating below the radar of existing firewall and intrusion-detection solutions, rogue devices bypass any possible human form of authentication.
-Once inserted, they give attackers free rein and complete access to the organization.
+Once connected, they can grant attackers unrestricted access to an organization’s systems.
 Even the most advanced security solutions, such as Zero Trust, are ineffective in protecting the enterprise from hardware-based attacks.

 Rogue Device Mitigation

-Moreover, Sepio’s policy enforcement mechanism and Rogue Device Mitigation capabilities instantly block unauthorized devices and hardware attacks.
-This approach minimizes the risks posed by human error, relieving organizations of the constant challenge of monitoring rogue devices.
+Moreover, Sepio’s policy enforcement mechanism and Rogue Device Mitigation capabilities instantly block unauthorized devices involved in hardware attacks.
+This approach minimizes the risks associated with human error, relieving organizations of the ongoing challenge of monitoring connected network assets and peripherals.
 Even the most vigilant employees can struggle to identify these threats, making automated protection essential.

 Additionally, Sepio’s deep visibility capabilities and integration with existing tools, such as NAC, EPS, and SIEM, ensure that organizations maximize their information-security investments.
-As a result, with Sepio, clients benefit from a Zero Trust Architecture (ZTA) approach: protection at the first line of defense.
+As a result, with Sepio, clients benefit from a Zero Trust Hardware Architecture (ZTA) approach.

 Secure your organization against rogue devices with Sepio’s patented technology.
 Schedule a demo to see how we enhance your cyber security hardware protections.